 Children with autism require a range of support to succeed within the public school system.
-Families are concerned when they must constantly advocate for their child’s right to an appropriate education.
-The following links provide a good starting point to gain a better understanding of the British Columbia school system and have relevance for those advocating to protect the rights of children with special needs to access a meaningful education, no matter where they live.
+These resources provide a starting point for families and community professionals in B.C. to gain a better understanding of the public school system, including advocating for the rights of children with diverse needs to access a meaningful education, no matter where they live.

 - ACT Chats: Navigating the Education System | Presented by Michelle Schmidt, PhD

 What parents and community professionals need to know about participating in school-based team meetings, referrals for support services, Individual Education Plans (IEPs), students’ rights and more.

 - The Essentials of Advocacy: A Parent’s Guide to Advocating for their Child with Diverse Needs | Presented by Deborah Pugh

 A guide to the systems that control access to support services, including the rights, roles and responsibilities of caregivers in advocating for their children.

 - How Classmates Can Facilitate Positive Social Behaviors for Children with ASD | Presented by Ainsley Boudreau, PhD, RPsych

 Evidence and practical applications for a variation of Pivotal Response Treatment (PRT) for building social-communication skills for autistic children at school.

 - IEPs…Why They Still Matter! | Presented by Richard Stock, PhD, BCBA-D

 IEP design and implementation with case examples from kindergarten through high school.